Marklogic-retired/marklogic-data-hub/_pages/harmonize/java.md

 ### Running a Harmonize Flow from Java

-By running a Harmonize Flow from Java you get finer control over the process.
+By running a harmonize flow from Java, you get finer control over the process.

 ```java
     import com.marklogic.hub.flow.FlowRunner;